 Various agents are available in BC for the treatment of COVID-19 in mildly-moderately ill patients.
 These therapies include a monoclonal a direct-acting oral antiviral nirmatrelvir/ritonavir (Paxlovid) and an IV antiviral, remdesivir (Veklury).
-A monoclonal antibody (mAB) sotrovimab (Xevudy) has also been shown efficacious in treating mild-moderate illness; however, it has reduced activity against many variants currently circulating in BC.
-A monoclonal antibody cocktail tixagevimab/cilgavimab (Evusheld) has recently been approved by Health Canada for treatment, in addition to its prophylaxis indication.
+A monoclonal antibody (mAB) sotrovimab (Xevudy) has also been shown efficacious in treating mild-moderate illness; however, it has reduced activity against the BA.2 variant.
 Finally, another oral antiviral, molnupiravir (Lagevrio) is currently being considered for Health Canada approval.
-Guidance on previously available repurposed therapies is also included (inhaled steroids, fluvoxamine, colchicine).
+These four agents have added to the armamentarium of previously available repurposed therapies (inhaled steroids, fluvoxamine, colchicine).
 This document provides general recommendations for the use of these therapeutics and supporting evidence, with additional practice tools available separately.
 See Toolkit #1 - Step-by-step Assessment for practical prescribing information.